Fiona Beal murder victim wrote of his love ‘until the day I die’, court told

 “My body, my heart, my love has been yours since the day I met you and will be until the day I die.
 I love you with all my heart.”

-In a victim impact read to the court, Mr Billingham’s mother Yvonne Valentine described having a Christmas drink with Beal on December 23 2021, not knowing that she was just feet from her son’s body.
+In a victim impact statement read to the court, Mr Billingham’s mother, Yvonne Valentine, described having a Christmas drink with Beal on December 23 2021, not knowing that she was just feet from her son’s body.

 At the time, she was feeling reassured by text messages from her son’s phone and concerned for Beal.